xot/ElectraOne/README.md

 - ```SENDMIDI_CMD = /usr/local/bin/sendmidi```
 - ```E1_CTRL_PORT = 'Electra Controller Electra Port 1'``` (or whatever the exact name of MIDI Port 1 of the ElectraOne happens to be on your system; the value shown here is the default).

+### Current limitations

+- Externally stored, user-defined, presets are not implemented yet.
+(You *can* add them to ```Devices.py```.)
+- Uploading large patches is *slow*, unless you enable fast loading.
+(Best to stick to preloaded patches or setting ```ORDER = ORDER_DEVICEDICT```, which is the default.)

+### Warning

+**This is *beta* software.**

+It was built using the [excellent resources](https://structure-void.com/ableton-live-midi-remote-scripts/) provided by Julien Bayle (StructureVoid), and Hanz Petrov's [introduction to remote scripts](http://remotescripts.blogspot.com/2010/03/introduction-to-framework-classes.html).
+Also the incredibly well maintained [documentation](https://docs.electra.one) for the E1 itself was super useful.

+However, official documentation from Ableton to program MIDI remote scripts is unfortunately missing.
+This means the code seems to work, but I don't really know *why* it works.
+Clearly, this is dangerous.

+**Use at your own risk!**

 ## Configuring